Latrima/latrima.github.io/README.md

 Predicted Indoor Air Quality for 58% humidity: 68.36 C:\ProgramData\anaconda3\Lib\site-packages\sklearn\base.py:493: UserWarning: X does not have valid feature names, but StandardScaler was fitted with feature names warnings.warn(

+  **
 #PROGRAM5

+5. Building a decision tree regression model to predict pollution levels in smart city pollution sensor dataset, and evaluate its performance
+**
 import pandas as pd
 from sklearn.tree import DecisionTreeRegressor from sklearn.model_selection import train_test_split